 1. Gain experience as an employee

 It can be challenging to start working as a freelance event organizer without experience or contacts, especially immediately after graduating from an event management course.
-Ideally, you should gain a year or two of experience learning under somebody else’s dime.
+Ideally, you should gain a year or two of experience learning on somebody else’s dime.
 This could mean working as an employee of an event management agency or a corporation’s event in-house department.

 During this period, pay extra attention and learn important tricks and strategies.
 Once you’ve learned these, understood the standards of the industry, and developed a network of suppliers and agents, you can then start your own freelancing events agency.
 Besides being employed, you can add to your portfolio by helping your friends and family organize their upcoming events.

 2. Begin Locally

 Since you don’t have a lot of experience as an event planner, your focus should be on building the experience.
 Starting in your own backyard is the best idea.
 By this, find friends within your local social network who are running events and may need an event planner.
 From your social platforms, you can easily tell who is having an event.
 These could be in form of birthdays, celebrations after a promotion, or engagement parties.